NJ DoE Athletics Health History Update Form

 5. Click "Add Document Type" to actually create new the Document Type.

-Once you create the Document Type, there is only one parameter that needs to be updated:
+Once you create the Document Type, there are two parameters that need to be updated:

 - Scroll to the bottom and click "Save Parameters".
 You are now done creating the Document Type.